 - If you want the muffins to have more lemon flavour, use lemon zest from two lemons instead of one.

-Store these muffins in an air tight container in the fridge for up to 7 days.
-These muffins also freeze really well.
+- Storage: Store these muffins in an airtight container in the fridge for up to 7 days.

 Yes!
 Instead of eggs you can use chia seed eggs which would turn these into vegan lemon blueberry muffins!

 Yes!
 They freeze really well.
-Just place them in an airtight bag or container.
+Just place them in an airtight bag or container and freeze them for up to 3 months.

 Definitely not.
 Cassava flour and tapioca flour are entirely different.